dCache/dcache/docs/TheBook/src/main/markdown/config-qos-engine.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 WARNING:  Only use 'pool exclude' for temporary situations where the intention
           is eventually to restore the excluded location(s) to qos management;
-          or when the locations on those pools are actually being migrated or
+          or when the locations on those pools are actually to be deleted
-          deleted from the namespace.
+          from the namespace.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If, for instance, one set a pool to `EXCLUDED`, then removed the pool,